 Faculty of Science: Emmanuel Bempong-Manful

-Faculty of Social Sciences & Law: Yunyan Li
+Faculty of Social Sciences & Law: Raffaello Rossi

-Hillary is the Undergraduate Education Officer whose job is to oversee your time at University from the academic to the wellbeing side of things.
-This includes assessments, diversifying the learning envronment, and cutting hidden course costs!
-You can find out more about her priorities here.
+David Ion is the Undergraduate Education Officer.
+His job is to oversee your time at University from the academic to the wellbeing side of things.
+This includes fairer assessments, decolonising the curriculum and education on sustainabilty!
+You can find out more about his priorities here.

-Chris is the Postgraduate Education Officer.
-His role encompasses representing Postgraduate (both taught and research) students at all levels within University and improving their student experience, particularly, in regards to well-being and academic affairs.
-You can find out more about his work here.
+Leah Martindale is the Postgraduate Education Officer.
+Her role encompasses representing Postgraduate (both taught and research) students at all levels within University and improving their student experience, including wider educational issues, wellbeing, and extracurricular life.
+You can find out more about her work here.